Wuhsha al-dallala: Business endeavours

-Wuhsha’s will indicates that she possessed a minimum of 700 dinars.
-She participated in significant commercial enterprises, collaborating with her brother, Abu Nasr (Note: An Arabic kunya (honorific designation) meaning "victor".
-His real name may have been Joseph, and Goitein suspects this because Joseph is reported dead in Wuhsha's will, in which Wuhsha dedicates 5 dinnars to his widowed wife as an act of charity.), an India trader, as well as other merchants, both male and female.
+Wuhsha's will indicates that she possessed a minimum of 700 dinars.
+She participated in significant commercial enterprises, collaborating with her brother, Abu Nasr, (Note: An Arabic kunya (honorific designation) meaning "victor".
+His real name may have been Joseph, and Goitein suspects this because a Joseph is reported dead in Wuhsha's will, in which Wuhsha dedicates 5 dinnars to his widowed wife as an act of charity.) a trader active in India, and other merchants, both male and female.
 Her primary economic pursuit, however, was pawnbroking, providing loans against collateral.
 Her professional success notably increased following her divorce from Arye.
-According to Goitein, Wuhsha’s affluent wealth was remarkable for her time, as most female pawnbrokers in her era were impoverished.
+According to Goitein, Wuhsha's affluent wealth was remarkable for her time, as most female pawnbrokers in her era were impoverished.

 In the summer of 1101, Abu Nasr was murdered at the port of Aydhab while returning from a trading venture in India, undertaken in collaboration with two other merchants, Farah—who was also killed—and Joseph al-Lebdi, a trader from Tripoli.
 Subsequently, Wuhsha and Lebdi came to a dispute over the fate of Abu Nasr's investment in Lebdi's goods and the matter was the subject of a legal proceeding in Fustat, dated 30 June 1104.
 Represented by Moshe ben Yeshua, Wuhsha demanded a share of 300 dinars from the goods already sold, itself part of a total investment valued at 800 dinars initially made by Abu Nasr.
 Lebdi argued that the 300 dinars were unrelated to the partnership but expressed willingness to account for them if Wuhsha would similarly include 22 bales of lac, which her representative asserted were part of a distinct transaction and not the partnership involving 800 dinars.

 Neither party could substantiate their claims with evidence.
 The case was overseen by two jurisconsults, known as the Judge and the Rayyis (headman), who held conflicting views, with the Judge favouring Lebdi and the Rayyis supporting Wuhsha.
-Initially, the Judge ruled in Lebdi’s favor, prompting criticism from the Rayyis.
-This disagreement escalated into a prolonged literary dispute marked by continuous rebuttals and critiques.
-Consequently, the case evolved into an extended and complex litigation that engaged the Fustat court for several years.
+Initially, the Judge ruled in Lebdi's favor, prompting criticism from the Rayyis.
+This disagreement escalated into a prolonged literary dispute marked by continuous rebuttals and critiques which engaged the Fustat court for several years.